kolyma-labs/instances/modules/vpn/readme.md

 # VPN Configuration

-TODO: Deprecate `openvpn` in favor of wireguard.
+TODO: Deprecate `openvpn` in favor of wireguard but leave it as an available option.